oflatt/video-souls/README.md

   - Custom weapons, upload png or use link to png
 - Video tutorial for video souls
 - ability for enemies to parry
-- make custom javascript more powerful (healing, damage, detecting or parrying attacks, ect)
+- make custom javascript more powerful (healing, damage, detecting or parrying attacks, etc)
 - documentation for custom javascript